tmsmr/yapa/README.md

 ```

 ## TODO
-- smth. is odd with the fading of active connections when they are getting much long than the configured max distance of normal connections...
+- smth. is odd with the fading of active connections when they are getting much longer than the configured max distance of normal connections...
+  -> seems like the distance is ignored when the packet is in the last section of the transmission